-The Company is subject to externally imposed financial covenants and certain restrictions with a loan agreement dated July 30, 2021 (Note 11(c)).
-As of September 30, 2022, the Company is in default of the financial covenants of the loan with the Lenders (Note 11(c)).
-The Company's overall strategy with respect to capital risk management remains unchanged from the year ended September 30, 2021.
+As at September 30, 2022, the Company was subject to externally imposed financial covenants and certain restrictions with a loan agreement dated July 30, 2021 (Note 12(c)).
+As of September 30, 2022, the Company is in default of the financial covenants of the loan with the Lenders (Note 12(c)).
+During the year ended September 30, 2023, this loan was repaid.

+The Company's overall strategy with respect to capital risk management remains unchanged from the year ended September 30, 2022.